5 Graphic Novels to Read This Summer

 P.S.
 If you’re in Austin, you can find any of these five novels (and more) at Austin Public Library!

 Christine is a sophomore studying writing at St. Edward’s University.
-She enjoys spending her free time with her Chihuahua mix, Frida.
+She enjoys spending time with her Chihuahua mix, Frida.
 Follow her on Twitter @christineliza3.